GlareDB/glaredb.github.io/docs/about/why-glaredb.md

 {: .important}

-> Refer to [data sources documentation] for more information on data sources
+> Refer to [data sources] for more information on data sources

+[data sources]: ../data-sources